The Deep-Plane Lift

 It is extremely important to view before and after photos of the outcomes from any surgeon you are considering.
 Often patterns will emerge, such as all the faces appear operated upon, incisions are prominent or the opposite, different faces have different cosmetic results and all the results appear natural regardless of the initial age or appearance.
 A surgeon who does facial rejuvenation regularly should be able to show you many different outcomes that are similar to your cosmetic issues; as well as outcomes that may not be your situation, but illustrate their ability to accomplish natural, detailed outcomes on all face types and ages.
 This will form a basis of communication between you and your surgeon and provide valuable information.

-Our practice does not publish before and after photographs on the internet for a number of reasons.
+Our practice does not publish before and after photographs on our website for a number of reasons.
 The main reason is privacy.
-Photographs on the internet can be used by people for other non-authorized purposes and no one can control this behavior.
 We cater to the high-end consumer and appreciate that many allow us to use their photographs, so in respect for that privilege, we will not publish photographers when we cannot control who has access to them and their ultimate use.
 In addition, sophisticated facial rejuvenation is individually designed and before and after results shown on most web sites are not necessarily reflective of your specific type of aging changes or the outcome you could expect.
 The consult environment is best to view other patients’ results in direct relation to your specific anatomy, goals and desires.

 We chose not to use computer imaging because it is not real.
 It does not predict how your face will behave or that you will receive the image as a real outcome.
 We always want to focus on what actually occurs and viewing your surgeon’s cosmetic outcomes is the most predictive of what result you can expect.